monadicsystems/okapi/docs/index.md

 - Automagically generate OpenAPI specifications (clients coming soon)
 - Lightweight, minimal abstraction built on top of WAI

+Okapi is NOT recommended for production use at this time.

 ## Getting Started

 1. Use the command `stack new <project-name>` to create a new Haskell project